Post-Bachelor's Initial Teacher Certification-Only

 The teacher certification process in Texas is an online system; paper applications are not accepted.
 Please note: It is your responsibility to apply for certification through TEA.
 It cannot be initiated by the university.
-This should be done toward the end of your final semester in the MAT program, just prior to graduation.
+This should be done toward the end of your final semester in the Master of Arts in Teaching program, just prior to graduation.

 PBITC Certification Options